TrangLe265/pbs-backend/README.md

 ## Notes

 - All endpoints return JSON.
-- Ensure your database is set up and migrations are run before starting the server.
+- Ensure you have backend and database built on Docker before accessing BaseURL.

 ---